MDEGroup/MNB_SourceCode/README.md

 - test_dir = "path_to_test_folder"

-After the train data is loaded, you have to run predict_topics function
+After the train data is loaded, you have to modify the following parameters in the predict_topics function:

-Parameters:

 - dirs: the root folder that contains the test files
 - test_dir: the test folder for a single round